 In order to successfully scale our unique sales model, we must, and we intend to continue to, increase the size of our direct sales force, both in the United States and outside of the United States, to generate additional revenue from new and existing customers while preserving the cultural and mission-oriented elements of our company.
 If we do not hire enough qualified sales personnel, our future revenue growth and business could be adversely impacted.
 It may take a significant period of time before our sales personnel are fully trained and productive, particularly in light of our unique sales model, and there is no guarantee we will be successful in adequately training and effectively deploying our sales personnel.
 In addition, we may need to invest significant resources in our sales operations to enable our sales organization to run effectively and efficiently, including supporting sales strategy planning, sales process optimization, data analytics and reporting, and administering incentive compensation arrangements.
 Furthermore, hiring personnel in new countries requires additional setup and upfront costs that we may not recover if those personnel fail to achieve full productivity in a timely manner.
 Our business would be adversely affected if our efforts to build, expand, train, and manage our sales organization are not successful.
 We periodically change and make adjustments to our sales organization in response to market opportunities, competitive threats, management changes, product introductions or enhancements, acquisitions, sales performance, increases in sales headcount, cost levels, and other internal and external considerations.
 Any future sales organization changes may result in a temporary reduction of productivity, which could negatively affect our rate of growth.
-In addition, any significant change to the way we structure and implement the compensation of our sales personnel, increases personnel are unable to achieve sufficient sales productivity levels in a reasonable period of time or at all, into these environments.
+In addition, any significant change to the way we structure and implement the compensation of our sales personnel, if our new sales personnel are unable to achieve sufficient sales productivity levels in a reasonable period of time or depend on our support to resolve any issues relating to our products.
+Increasingly, our software is deployed in large-scale, complex technology environments, and we believe our future success will depend on our ability to increase sales of our products into these environments.
 Our ability to provide effective ongoing support in a timely, efficient, or scalable manner may depend in part on our customers' environments and their ability to maintain and/or modernize their IT infrastructure.